radiumone-engage/r1-engage-android/README.md

 • 	analytics.location_in_background – set whether or not the location is allowed in analytics sdk to be sent while the app is in the background.

 • 	analytics.enable_apps_list – set whether or not collecting of the installed apps is enabled.
 By default, this property is set to **true**.
 You MUST change this to false if you do not want to collect the list of installed apps.
+You must also inform your users that you will be collecting this information in your store listing.
+An example disclaimer is below:

+“This app facilitates the transmission of a list of installed apps on your device to a third party's server.
+This information will be used to provide you with advertisements that are better suited to your interests.
+If you do not agree to the transmission of a list of your installed apps to a third party, please do not install this app.”

 ##d.
 Update the manifest
 In your manifest, add the permissions below: